 Size range

-Pipe is typically available in larger sizes than the tube, outside diameter of the pipe can be from NPS 1/8 to NPS 40, even larger, it is the relatively narrower range for the tube, generally up to 5 inches, and this is determined by its applications.
+Pipe is typically available in larger sizes than the tube, the outside diameter of the pipe can be from NPS 1/8 to NPS 40, even larger, it is the relatively narrower range for the tube, generally up to 5 inches and its applications determine this.

 Tolerance